grahamwaters/HowTimeFlies/README.md

 # HowItsChanged
-Using requests and google images to illustrate how a query has visually changed over the years.
+Using requests and google images to show how a query visually changes given a time parameter when searching google images.

 ## How to use
 1. Clone the repo